Vincent Scully: Awards and honors

 In 1952, Scully and his co-author Antoinette Downing won the Alice Davis Hitchcock Award for their book, The Architectural Heritage of Newport.

 In 1983, Scully delivered the annual A. W. Mellon Lectures in the Fine Arts at the National Gallery of Art.

 In 1986, Scully was elected to the American Academy of Arts and Sciences.

 In 1993, Scully received the Golden Plate Award of the American Academy of Achievement.

 In 1995, the National Endowment for the Humanities chose Scully to deliver the Jefferson Lecture, the U.S. federal government's highest humanities honor.
 His lecture was on the topic of "The Architecture of Community," a concept that became central to his architectural philosophy.

 In 1998, Scully was elected to the American Philosophical Society.

 In 1999, the Vincent Scully Prize was established by the National Building Museum to honor individuals who have exhibited exemplary practice, scholarship or criticism in architecture, historic preservation and urban design.
 Scully himself was the first honoree.

 In 2003 the Urban Land Institute awarded Scully its J.C.
 Nichols Prize for Visionary Urban Development.

 In 2004, President George W. Bush presented Scully with the National Medal of Arts, the United States' highest honor for artists and arts patrons.
 The medal citation read: "For his remarkable contributions to the history of design and modern architecture, including his influential teaching as an architectural historian."

 In 2010 the Congress for the New Urbanism awarded Scully its Athena Medal.

+in 2010 Scully was awarded the Henry Hope Reed Award.